grafana/writers-toolkit/docs/sources/write/links/_index.md

 **Link to Grafana documentation**:

-Start with `https://grafana.com/docs/grafana/<GRAFANA_VERSION>/`, and add the rest of the URL path.
+Start with `https://grafana.com/docs/grafana/<GRAFANA_VERSION>/`, and add the rest of the URL.
 Include trailing slashes.

 For example, to link to the [Developers](https://grafana.com/docs/grafana/latest/developers/) page with version substitution, use: